NearlyTRex/LibRay/README.md

 7z x nfs_ps3_decrypted.iso
 ```

-And move the resulting folders into the appropriate folder for RPCS3:
+And move the resulting folders into a folder named after the game ID into the appropriate folder for RPCS3:

-- Linux: /home/username/.config/rpcs3/dev_hdd0/disc/
+- Linux: /home/username/.config/rpcs3/dev_hdd0/disc/BLUS0000

 ## License